Holland America Unveils $500M Six-Ship Renovation Plan

 The line also outlined technical work intended to improve efficiency, citing smarter power management and system-performance enhancements designed to reduce energy demand and lower operational carbon intensity over time.

-Bodensteiner indicated the initial announcements are only a start.
-“We’re just getting started,” she said, adding that additional updates are planned for Oosterdam and the other ships in Holland America Evolution.
+“We're just getting started,” Bodensteiner said, adding that additional updates are planned for Oosterdam and the other ships in Holland America Evolution.